 This piece was just a little moldy after sitting outside for quite a while so the very first step was to clean the entire piece.
 Wipe it down with soap and water before wiping this baby down with a lint free rag.

 Since the bottom has quite a bit of broken veneer we decided to stain the top and paint the bottom.
-A neutral white chalk paint with a bit of good old fashioned distressing.
+A neutral white chalk paint with a bit of good old fashioned distressing (I stuck with my absolute favorite: linen white by Rust-Oleum).
 It should go beautifully with a dark walnut stained top.

 Since the veneer would be the hardest part to fix we started with the top.